-2.2 The equipment that is located within the projected water level band which and a second second is required to operate are redundant valves DHV1 or DHV171.
-These valves, when opened or operated will allow the RCS isolation boundaries to be moved to valve DHV3 which is located outside of the Reactor Building.
-The bottom of the operators for these valves is located at approximately 292.5 feet while the valve bodies are at 291.0 feet.
+2.2 The equipment that is located within the projected water level band which is required to operate are redundant values DHV1 or DHV171.
+These values, when opened or operated will allow the RCS isolation boundaries to be moved to value DHV3 which is located outside of the Reactor Building.
+The bottom of the operators for these values is located at approximately 292.5 feet while the value bodies are at 291.0 feet.